informedcitizenry/6502.Net/README.md

 ### Error messages

+`Assertion Failed` - An assertion failed due to the condition evaluating as false.

-`Attempted to divide by zero..` - The expression attempted a division by zero.
+`Attempted to divide by zero.` - The expression attempted a division by zero.

 `Cannot resolve anonymous label` - The assembler cannot find the reference to the anonymous label.